 $ sudo apt-get -y install oracle-java8-installer

-While installing, you will be required to accept the Oracle binary licenses.
+During the installation, you may need to accept the Oracle binary licenses.

 Verify Java version